Digit Recognition Optimization Series 00: Data Collection & Testing

 - Start with the string:

-- End with the string:
+START, - End with the string:

-- Data is encoded as integer ASCII values, separated by commas.
+,ENDfollowed by a newline\r\n - Data is encoded as integer ASCII values, separated by commas.

 - Start with the string: